Updated on October 3, 2024

 And this is what your Welcome Message would look like:

-Step 4 – Creating new Intents
+Step 4 – Creating New Intents

 Time to train our TicketBot to assist new visitors to your website with some common questions.